1 commander killed, 2 other officers injured in Phoenix shooting

-PHOENIX — A Phoenix police commander was killed and two other officers were injured in a north Phoenix shooting on Sunday night that stemmed from a domestic violence call.
+PHOENIX — A Phoenix police commander was killed and two other officers were injured in a north Phoenix shooting on Sunday night that stemmed from a domestic disturbance call.
+The suspect was killed barricading himself inside a home for several hours.

-The Phoenix Police Department said Commander Greg Carnicle was shot and killed at the scene of a domestic violence call near 40th Drive and Pinnacle Peak Road.
+The Phoenix Police Department said Commander Greg Carnicle was shot and killed at the scene of the disturbance call between roommates near 40th Drive and Pinnacle Peak Road.

+The two other roommates had called police because the suspect was acting strange and they wanted him removed, Sgt.
+Mercedes Fortune said in a video news conference.

-The two other officers who were shot and injured were expected to recover, as of Sunday night.
+The two female officers who were shot and injured are expected to recover.

-The suspect who allegedly shot at the officers was pronounced dead on scene.
-It was not immediately clear whether the suspect shot and killed themselves or was shot and killed by officers.

-The Phoenix Police Department is expected to provide updates at 6:30 a.m.
-Monday.
+Phoenix Police Chief Jeri Williams identified the two wounded officers Monday as Marissa Dowhan and Alicia Hubert.
+Both are legacy officers with the department.

+Williams said the three officers were shot as they were walking up stairs by a 22-year-old suspect, who was being asked to leave.

 Fran Barnett, 96, a neighbor who lives directly across the street from the suspect's house, described the shooting as a war zone.